How to Plan a Memorial or Celebration of Life

 Even small decisions can feel big when you’re grieving.
 If you’re overwhelmed or unsure where to begin, we can figure it out together.

-A Clarity Call is a short planning session — just you and me, talking through your ideas, the people involved, and what’s realistic.
+A Memorial Mapping Session is a 60-minute planning call — just you and me, talking through your ideas, the people involved, and what’s realistic.
 You’ll get follow-up notes to help move things forward without holding it all in your head.

 If You’re Ready to Make It Feel Like Them